pinkpixel-dev/context-generator-mcp/PROJECT_SUMMARY.md

 This project successfully delivers a comprehensive, production-ready MCP server that:

-1. **Solves the Core Problem**: Efficiently converts documentation websites to llmstxt format
+1. **Solves the Core Problem**: Efficiently converts documentation websites to context format
 2. **Supports Multiple Platforms**: Works with major documentation platforms out of the box
 3. **Provides Flexibility**: Multiple output formats and configuration options
 4. **Maintains Quality**: Robust error handling and content validation